-Floating to its enchanting heart, this opening blends nicely with Virginia cedar, refined white pepper, and nutmeg, imparting more sweetness and some faint spiciness to the blooming violet with dry woods serving as a backdrop to its powderiness.
+While floating to its enchanting heart, the opening blends nicely with Virginia cedar, refined white pepper, and nutmeg, imparting more sweetness and some faint spiciness to the blooming violet with dry woods serving as a backdrop to its powderiness.

-The dry down becomes a bit more subtle, the other notes come forward of the white musk and tonka bean.
+The dry down becomes a bit more subtle, and the other notes come forward of the white musk and tonka bean.
 Touch ends with a light vanilla-like accord.
-There is a heavy tonka bean base note that is particularly strong and if you don't like that sort of scent then you're not going to enjoy Touch for Men.
+There is a heavy tonka bean base note that is particularly strong, and if you don't like that sort of scent, then you're not going to enjoy Touch for Men.

-My overall impression of Touch is of cleanness, not only the clean lathers and talcum powders of a barber shop but the clear smell of freshly laundered clothes dried outdoors in the summer sunshine.
-The ubiquitous violet leaf is further transported to its comforting base where it is reinforced with sweet tonka bean, clean skin musk, and a dash of vetiver roots for smokiness.
+My overall impression of Touch is of cleanness, not only the clean lathers and talcum powders of a barbershop but the fresh smell of freshly laundered clothes dried outdoors in the summer sunshine.
+The ubiquitous violet leaf is further transported to its comforting base, where it is reinforced with sweet tonka bean, clean skin musk, and a dash of vetiver roots for smokiness.
 This powdery, floral composition is a quality fragrance and has mediocre projection and longevity on my skin and clothes, regrettably.

-Brilliantly made and named as it really is a continuous touch of soft and fresh sensuality.
-The sensation of lying in a newly made bed after using your favorite shower gel can be intoxicating.
-If you are like so many other men who prefer fragrances that speak of dangerous adventure, treasures and elegant wisdom, Touch is not for you.
-This is soft like a spring morning dawn, the touch of your mom's caress, the first kiss you ever received.
+Brilliantly made and named as it is a continuous touch of soft and fresh sensuality.
+The sensation of lying in a newly bad just made after using your favorite shower gel can be intoxicating.
+If you are like so many other men who prefer fragrances that speak of dangerous adventure, treasures, and elegant wisdom, Touch is not for you.
+It is soft like a spring morning dawn, the Touch of your mom's caress, the first kiss you ever received.

 It is springtime now when I first tried this.
 It has that smell of spring too it.
-Filled with various fragrances like springtime, new, invigorating and alive.
+Various fragrances like springtime, new, refreshing, and alive fill it.
 It's very catching and seductive.
-You will either like it or you won't.
-If you like it you will notice the scent just grabs you right from the first spray.
-This is a spring or even summer fragrance that could be worn any time of the day, in your leisure time as well as during your working time.
+You will either like it or not.
+If you want it, you will notice the scent grabs you right from the first spray.
+It's a spring-summer fragrance that could bet worn at any time of the day, in your leisure time, as well as during your working time.